 Component: an embeddable component.
 Can also be used like a Partial

-A @Page component, as the name suggests, is a component that acts as a top-level component that is view or page and is typically associated with a route.
+A @Page component, as the name suggests, is a component that acts as a top-level component that is View or Page and is typically associated with a route.

 At its simplest, you can create a new page like this: